 While “Die Hard” isn’t a Christmas movie per se, the holiday party-set film makes enough reference to make it relevant.
 Alan Rickman again stars (I didn’t plan this) as the evil Hans Gruber, while John McClane (Bruce Willis, obviously) tries to save his wife and couple dozen other hostages trapped on the top floor of a huge office building.
 The action is intense.
 Bruce Willis is iconic.
 Yipee-kai-ay.

 Robert Downey Jr. and Val Kilmer star in this comedic murder mystery, also set during the holidays.
 It’s beginning to look a lot like one suspect until WHAM! there’s a plot twist and the whole story turns upside-down.
 Actually, I don’t remember much about the plot.
 I guess that’s why I’m going to revisit it.

 Jingle All the Way

 Please tell me you’ve seen this one.
 Schwarzenegger and Sinbad fight for the last Turbo Man action figure to get for their sons for Christmas.
 Jake Lloyd plays Ahnold’s son.
 Jake Lloyd.
-Yeah, little Annie Skywalker!
+Yeah, little Ani Skywalker!
 It’s so great!
-They all are.
+They all are!
+It’s terrible, but who cares!
 Happy Holidays, you lucky movie snobs.